kdeldycke/awesome-engineering-team-management/README.md

 ## Technical Stack

 You're no longer an engineer.
 You shouldn't code anymore.
-Still, your team is responsible for the technical stack.
+Still, your team is responsible for the technical stack and all the processes surrounding it.

 ### Technology